tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Jul 27 2007

-Lupe Mosciski (a 48-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Lupe Mosciski (a 48-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Lupe Mosciski sometimes preached his views to theists, but still felt afraid.
 Lupe Mosciski thought about praying to Alice, but decided that he he can handle this situation on his own and id not need to pray just yet.
 As Lupe Mosciski entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Lupe Mosciski used philosophy and reason to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Lupe Mosciski argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.